Energy Transfer Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Energy Transfer options trades today is 34494.75 with a total volume of 21,217.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Energy Transfer's big money trades within a strike price range of $9.0 to $10.5 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Energy Transfer's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Energy Transfer's whale trades within a strike price range from $8.0 to $12.0 in the last 30 days.

 Energy Transfer Option Volume And Open Interest Over Last 30 Days